bentoml/BentoML/docs/source/frameworks/fastai.rst

 Using GPU
 ---------

-Since fastai doesn't provide a good support for GPU during inference, BentoML by default will only support CPU inference for fastai.
+Since fastai doesn't support using GPU for inference, BentoML can only support CPU inference with fastai models.

 Additionally, if the model uses ``mixed_precision``, then the loaded model will also be converted to FP32.
 See `mixed precision <https://docs.fast.ai/callback.fp16.html>`_ to learn more about mixed precision.